 In Finland you can hear people saying that significantly many parts of the Finnish culture are imported from other cultures and nations.

 ”The Finnish ’national culture’ is mostly imported.
-Without foreign influences we wouldn’t have had Sibelius, Gallen-Kallela or Edelfelt.”
+Without foreign influences we would not have had Sibelius, Gallen-Kallela or Edelfelt.”
 (Claes Andersson, Helsingin Sanomat on 4 March 2011.)

-”Lutheranism brought us German influence. […] Sauna is not a Finnish innovation. […] Helsinki, the white capital city [sic], was designed by the architect Engel who was born in Berlin. […] Coffee, our favourite drink, is no more Finnish than pizza.”
+”Lutheranism brought us German influence. […] Sauna is not a Finnish innovation. […] Helsinki, the white capital city [sic], was designed by the architect Engel who was born in Berlin. […] Coffee, our favourite drink, is not Finnish and neither is pizza.”
 (Kari Arola, Yle Radio 1 on 9 August 2012.)

 ”The German composer Friedrich Pacius practically created the Finnish music society.
-Let’s not forget that he also composed out national anthem.
+We should not forget that he also composed out national anthem.
 Furthermore, the Finnish economy would hardly have developed without Finlayson and other immigrants.”
 (Outi Merisalo, Iltalehti on 10 January 2013.)

 ”We have received almost everything from Sweden.”
 (Tuomas Enbuske, Yle TV1 on 22 March 2013.)

 These statements are not false per se.
 But in Finland these arguments are repeatedly used against nationalistic movements.
 That makes no sense.